The blog

 • Relationship-building

 Anyone who has tried to resolve a real issue through a chatbot understands this immediately.
+The experience is fast.
+It’s rarely satisfying.

+Efficiency without understanding feels hollow.
 And for businesses that care about client experience and long-term relationships, that gap matters.

 Why Human Support Is Becoming a Luxury